longkai/essays/articles/2017/lessons-from-gmail-api-a-batch-request-design-doc/README.md

 }
 ```

-The problem is: **If a user has many unread mails(hundreds is fairly reasonable), how would you do?**
+The problem is: **if a user has many unread mails(hundreds is fairly reasonable), how would you do?**

 An intuitive solution is sending multiple API requests concurrently.
 However, it brings many drawbacks.